izzyacademy/gpt5-demo/README.md

 A FastAPI-based REST API for managing customer records with Azure Cosmos DB integration.
 This application provides full CRUD operations for customer data with automatic validation and error handling.

+## How to Test
+The generated application uses the [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) extension by Huachao Mao.

 ## Features

 - **Full CRUD Operations**: Create, Read, Update, and Delete customer records